Research and innovation on rare diseases

 A public-private partnership between the European Union and several health industries from the biopharmaceutical, biotechnology and medical technology sectors

-Consortium of 59 members including funders, patient advocates and industry from five continents supporting research to enable people with a rare disease to receive a diagnosis, care and therapy within a year of coming to medical attention
+Consortium of more than 60 members including funders, patient advocates and industry from five continents supporting research to enable people with a rare disease to receive a diagnosis, care and therapy within a year of coming to medical attention

 Scientific publications, tools and databases

-Interactive reporting platform composed of a set of sheets that allows series of views to discover and filter Horizon 2020 data
+Interactive reporting platform, composed of a set of sheets that allows series of views to discover and filter the EC's funding programmes data.

 Single point of access to open data produced by the EU institutions.
 All data free to use for commercial and non-commercial purposes